Hurricane Audrey

 Hurricane Audrey was a catastrophic and very deadly hurricane that devastated the southwestern Louisiana coast in 1957.
-Along with Hurricane Alex in 2010, it was also the strongest June hurricane ever recorded in the Atlantic basin as measured by pressure.
+Along with Hurricane Alex in 2010, it was also the most intense June hurricane ever recorded in the Atlantic basin, with a pressure of 946 mbar (hPa; 27.91 inHg), and was the strongest in terms of windspeed until Hurricane Beryl in 2024.
 The rapidly developing storm struck southwestern Louisiana as an intense Category 3 hurricane, destroying coastal communities with a powerful storm surge that penetrated as far as 20 mi inland.
 The first named storm and hurricane of the 1957 hurricane season, Audrey formed on June 24 from a tropical wave that moved into the Bay of Campeche.
 Situated within ideal conditions for tropical development, Audrey quickly strengthened, reaching hurricane status a day afterwards.
 Moving north, it continued to strengthen and accelerate as it approached the United States Gulf Coast.
 On June 27, the hurricane reached peak sustained winds of 125 mph (205 km/h), making it a major hurricane.
 (Note: A major hurricane is a tropical cyclone with maximum sustained winds of at least 111 mph (179 km/h), or a Category 3 or higher on the Saffir–Simpson hurricane scale.)
 At the time, Audrey had a minimum barometric pressure of 946 mbar (hPa; 27.91 inHg).
 The hurricane made landfall with the same intensity between the mouth of the Sabine River and Cameron, Louisiana, later that day, causing unprecedented destruction across the region.
 Once inland, Audrey weakened and turned extratropical over West Virginia on June 29.
 Audrey was the first major hurricane to form in the Gulf of Mexico since 1945.